jamwaffles/jamwaffles.github.io/_drafts/2016-04-26-rust-logentries-docker-part1.md

 I'm fascinated by Rust for it's safety and speed, but also because it's simple to write low level code in what feels like a high level language.
 To that end, I've been working on a small Rust project at [TotallyMoney.com](http://www.totallymoney.com) (where I work) for the last week or so to see if it's viable for production use.
 It's a simple service that polls a [Logentries](https://logentries.com) endpoint for JSON, parses it and saves some values in a Postgres database.
 It's not a very complicated task, but I saw this as a good opportunity to try Rust in a production-ish role.
 For this series of articles I want to walk through writing the service and deploying it to production using Docker.

+> Note: I could very well have written this in NodeJS like the rest of the app it fits into, but I wanted to learn Rust a little better.
+The memory safety of Rust is somewhat lost on this task but it's interesting how the language handles errors and optional types.
+Read on for more.

 ## Dependencies

 I'm assuming you've got Rust, Cargo and a project folder (`cargo init --bin` will do) set up for this project.
-I'm going to use the following crates to make my life easier:
+I'm going to use the following crates:

 - `hyper`; HTTP library for making GET requests to Logentries
 - `chrono`; Date and time, we'll be using it to store the log entry timestamp